dklinux7/devkit/README.md

 # devkit

 Personal dev workspace generator.
-Composes your identity, constraints, and company context into AI config files for any coding tool.
+Composes your identity, constraints, and project context into AI config files for any coding tool.

 ## Install